-Members of the fabric network can use network work together in this platform.
-Hyperledger Fabric provides the user with a secure and scalable platform to support their confidential contracts and private transactions.
+Members of the fabric network can use the web to work together on this platform.
+In addition, Hyperledger Fabric provides users with a secure and scalable platform to support their confidential contracts and private transactions.

 4. Designing the Nodes.

-One very important feature makes up a Blockchain and they are called Nodes.
-Nodes and master nodes are frequently discussed subject in blockchain recently.
-And properly so, because nodes are a critical component of a blockchain’s infrastructure.
+One essential feature makes up a Blockchain, and they are called Nodes.
+Therefore, nodes and controller nodes have recently been discussed in the blockchain.
+And appropriately so, because nodes are a critical component of a blockchain’s infrastructure.

-Nodes can be any kind of device (mostly computers, laptops or even bigger servers).
+Nodes can be any device (mostly computers, laptops or even bigger servers).
 Nodes build the infrastructure of a blockchain.
-All nodes on a blockchain are connected and they regularly exchange the latest blockchain data with each other so all nodes stay up to date.
+All nodes on a blockchain are connected, and they regularly exchange the latest blockchain data with each other, so all nodes stay up to date.

-They store, spread and preserve the blockchain data, so theoretically a blockchain exists on nodes.
-A full node is a device (like a computer) that contains a full copy of the transaction history of the blockchain.
+They store, spread and preserve the blockchain data, so theoretically, a blockchain exists on nodes.
+A full node is a device (like a computer) that contains a full copy of the blockchain’s transaction history.

 5. Building the APIs.

-API stands for Application Programming Interface, API’s allows your blockchain to connect to third-party software application
+API stands for Application Programming Interface; APIs allow your blockchain to connect to third-party software application

 1. Generating key pairs and addresses